KCRW-org/KCRW-Alexa-Skill/README.md

-# WYEP-Alexa-Skill
+# KCRW-Alexa-Skill
-This Alexa skill plays the WYEP FM live AAC radio stream, and tells you the title and artist of the song now playing.
+This Alexa skill plays the KCRW FM live AAC radio music and news streams, and tells you information about the show or song that is currently playing.

-Commands:
-Open y. e. p. (plays stream)
-Ask y. e. p. what song this is
-stop
-resume
-pause (stops)
+See [voice-UX.md](./voice-UX.md) for allowed commands.